 DAIBUTSUJI is a Zen Center without walls.
 Our function is to provide Zen teaching and Ordination Training through private individual, private group study meetings, and private intensive practice retreats, We also offer services for Buddhist weddings, funerals, and other special ceremonies, by request, to our Members.
 Since we are no longer supporting a free-standing Temple, there are no dues required for Membership.

 Membership in Daibutsuji falls into two categories: Members-at-Large and Formal Members.
-Members-at-Large are New Students and practitioners who are exploring Zen and our Order, and Formal Members who are Formal Zen Students and have established a relationship with a teacher and are pursuing Jukai ordination (or beyond).
-Student meetings are held either locally, in person, or long-distance, via Skype.
+Members-at-Large are New Students and practitioners who are exploring meditation as a practice or Zen and our Order, and Formal Members who are private Zen Students of Daiho or Shukke.
+Student meetings are held either individually or in group format, and either locally in person, or long-distance, via Skype.

 For both groups, there is only one type of fee for service--Dana.
 Dana is a Buddhist tradition: a gift from the heart to the teacher of an activity or event, with gratitude and appreciation for the teacher’s dedication of time, energy and services volunteered to the practitioner.
 Dana is generally donated at the time of service to the student, but may also be offered at any time online through our PayPal option, below.

-We now have a Paypal donation option.
+We accept donations/Dana through Apple Pay and Apple Cash Pay to 575-644-4526 Kathryn Hilbert.
+And, we also have a Paypal donation option.
 You must have your own Paypal account to use this.
 Using the "Send Money to Family/Friends" feature, you may send Dana to 575-644-4526 which is directed to the Daibutsuji account.
-The abbot will be notified of your payment via text and will send you a text or email confirmation of receipt of payment.
+In both cases the abbot will be notified of your payment via text and will send you a text or email confirmation of receipt of payment.
+By USPS (designating which teacher): to 1913 Piqueito Rd.
+Las Cruces, NM 88011.